 "He has been everything we could have asked for," says Brown.
 "He gets to the free throw line.
 He doesn't turn the ball over.
 He plays defense.
 He does a good job settling down our ballclub.
 I have no complaints with Larry Hughes."

-Cleveland got beat, and beat bad, by the Spurs in the Conference Finals, but the team had played at a pretty high level for the last two months of the season.
+Cleveland got beat, and beat bad, by the Spurs in the NBA Finals, but the team had played at a pretty high level for the last two months of the season.
 Well, things went to hell pretty quickly.
 He was simply playing terrible basketball offensively, chafed at his role in the system, and had lost a step defensively.
 Meanwhile, he still had two years left on a massive contract.
 His shot selection was so bad, and his shooting percentages were so low, that a website called http://heylarryhughespleasestoptakingsomanybadshots.com/ had been created.
 By this point, all of the good feelings I had felt when they signed Hughes were gone.
 I remember wondering how he could make it to the NBA Finals in a role, be making all that money, and still complain.
 An article from niketalk just before Christmas 2007 outlined the problems:

 The relationship between the Cavs and Hughes has not gone well.
 Hughes was GM Danny Ferry's biggest signing, but Hughes' two-plus seasons have been riddled with injuries.
 When healthy, Hughes has not been comfortable in the Cavs' offense, which takes away from his strength as a slasher.
 He's instead asked to take outside shots, which is not one of his strengths.